ConnorSapphire/gekko-bot/README.md

 # Gekko Bot
 Gekko Bot is a Discord bot designed for a fun and competitive fake economy game.
-Users can earn and compete for "Glizzys" with their friends.
+Users can earn and compete for fake currency with their friends.

 ## Features
 - Economy System: Earn, spend, and compete for Glizzys.